thirawat27/DuckDNS-Connector/README.md

 Once configured, DuckDNS Connector will run silently in the background.
 You can right-click the tray icon at any time to:
 -   **Force Update:** Immediately check and update your IP address.
 -   **Show My Public IP:** Display your current public IP address.
+-   **Check Service Port:** Open the utility to test if a port is open.
+-   **Help : Firewall & Port Forwarding:** View a simple guide to network setup.
 -   **Open Settings:** Change your configuration.
 -   **Exit:** Close the application.